What-Is-Local_Banner_1.jpg

 The main difference between the two is that short food supply chains have an official definition in EU regulations, as well as in many other research and official government papers across the globe.

-In the EU rural development regulation (1305/2013) short food supply chains are defined as: 'a supply chain involving a limited number of economic operators, committed to cooperation, local economic development, and close geographical and social relations between producers, processors and consumers.”3 In essence, they focus on limiting the number of intermediaries in the supply chain, rather than simply the geographical distance.
+In the EU rural development regulation (1305/2013) short food supply chains are defined as: 'a supply chain involving a limited number of economic operators, committed to cooperation, local economic development, and close geographical and social relations between producers, processors and consumers.”3 Essentially, they focus on limiting the number of intermediaries in the supply chain rather than simply the geographical distance.

-SFSCs also go beyond being simply ‘local’ in their nature, and focus on connecting consumers to the people producing their food in a number of different ways.
-The simplest being the system of direct trade, either by individuals or collectives, for example at a local farmers market.4
+SFSCs also go beyond being simply ‘local’ in their nature and focus on connecting consumers to the people producing their food in several different ways - the simplest being the system of direct trade, either by individuals or collectives, for example, at a local farmers market.4

 Are there benefits to local food systems or short food supply chains?

-Given the similarities between both approaches, they also share some common benefits - ranging from social, to economic and environmental.
+Given the similarities between both approaches, they share some common benefits - from social to economic and environmental.

 Social